wbhager/Python-Practice/FirstAIAgent/readme.md

-To-do: Some troubleshooting to figure out why some of the prompts aren't getting answered, adding some more basic UI enhancements, adding basic agent functionality, some system prompt engineering, and potentially adding some sort of memory capability
+To-do: Adding some more basic UI enhancements, adding basic agent functionality where the agent can access my google calendar and add events and send me reminders, some system prompt engineering, and adding some sort of memory capability

 <br> <br> <br>